anne-urai/lab_wiki/MeetingTemplate.md

 - Not much; the meeting is just to share an update
 - ...

-## Template to fill out during meeting
+## Template to fill out _during_ meeting

 ### Check-in
 How are you doing?
-Anything happening to bring up?
+What's going on?

 ### Evaluation
 1. Check if/which previous goals and deadlines were met, and which remain open (why?)
 2. Are things generally going to everyone's satisfaction? _[discuss explicitly every few months]_

 ### Action points
 Can be with or without estimated (self-imposed) deadlines or ETA.
 Separate by priority.
+Clarify: idea or request?
 - ...

 _Ideally, we'll both take notes during our meeting.
 Please send them to me (as a reply to your original email) afterwards, so we're on the same page - and to fight any forgetfulness on my part!_